M-watermelon/Astro-Blog/src/pages/posts/new-year.md

 ---
-title: 'New years post!'
+title: "New years' post!"
 layout: ../../layouts/post.astro
 date: '07 Jan 2025'
+desc: 'New year, new goals'
 ---
-New year, new goals - so here's what I plan to do in 2025:
+ So here's what I plan to do in 2025:

 #### Computer Science:
  - Add finishing touches to this website (functionalities and design)